needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. Can preview Light/Dark/Runtime themes inside the Canvas via the **Theme** popup field, independent from the current Editor Theme. **Default Theme** uses the current Editor Theme, while the other options force a theme to be used in the Canvas.
 If the runtime package is not installed, the Runtime theme will be substituted by the Light Editor theme.
 1. Pressing **Preview** toggles _Preview_ mode, where you can no longer select elements by clicking them in the Viewport.
 Instead, Viewport elements receive regular mouse and focus events.
 1. The `...` can be used to show/hide the UXML and USS Preview panes.
 This state is remembered across domain reloads.
+1. A breadcrumb toolbar will appear when currently viewing a sub-document.
+Can click on parent documents to return to them.

+### Canvas Header

+1. Click on Canvas header displays document settings `Tested`
+1. The currently open UXML asset name, or `<unsaved asset>`, is displayed in the Canvas header, grayed out. `Tested`
+1. If there are unsaved changes, a `*` is appended to the asset name. `Tested`
+1. Header tooltip contains project relative path to the open UXML asset. `Tested`

 ### Canvas

 1. Selected element has a blue border around it.
+1. If there are multiple elements selected, no blue selection border or header should be displayed.
 1. Selected element has a title header displaying the type of the element if it has no name, otherwise the name.
 1. Can be resized via handles on all 4 sides.
 1. Canvas has a minimum size.